 The American Academy of Optometry and its Foundation are dedicated to enabling excellence in eye care through the development and implementation of professional development programs for Fellows, candidates, and their support staff.
 The need for each was identified and developed by volunteer task forces and align with the Academy’s strategic plan.

-Merton C. Flom Leadership Course
+Merton C. Flom Leadership Academy

 In the early 1990’s, Dr. Merton C. Flom recognized the need for the cultivation and development of a leadership culture within the American Academy of Optometry.
 In such a culture there is an appreciation of leadership as a learnable process whose function is to produce useful change, not only within the Academy but also at work, in other organizations, and in one’s personal life.